 In terms of further development opportunities, the experts recommend promoting research among students and the teaching staff and to create a structured approach to integrate research activities in the curriculum of the study program.
-This includes the training of scientific working skills and relevant scientific research methods so that the research profile will become evident (see B.1).
+This includes the training of scientific working skills and relevant scientific research methods (e.g. methodological courses such as "statistics") so that the research profile will become evident (see B.1).
 Moreover, the evaluation of research should be clearly documented.

-It should be emphasized that the University has an "Institute for Life Sciences".
+It should be emphasized that the University has an "Institute of Life Sciences".
 It is accredited by the Romanian Academy of Medical Sciences as a medical research unit constituting a part of the research platform of the Academy of Medical Sciences.
-Hence, the Institute of Life Sciences enables the members of the University to conduct research project on a high scientific level.
+Hence, the "Institute of Life Sciences" enables the members of the University to conduct research project on a high scientific level.

 Considering these observations, the expert group regards Criterion B.3 as fulfilled.